-Drone shot of the beach and the river in Hoi An Vietnam
+Drone shot of Hoi An Beach

-4. BAMBOO BASKET BOAT RIVER CRUISE – THINGS TO DO IN HOI AN
+4. BAMBOO BASKET BOAT RIVER CRUISE

-Never have I ever seen anything like these hand-crafted bamboo baskets that are used as fishing boats by the local fisherman of Hoi An.
-Take an hour-long cruise down the river and canals in one of these uniquely constructed, bamboo basket boats.
+Never have I ever seen anything like these hand-crafted bamboo baskets that are used as fishing boats by the local fisherman in Hoi An.

-THINGS TO KNOW BEFORE YOU GO – HOI AN VIETNAM
+THINGS TO KNOW BEFORE YOU GO

 The best time to visit Hoi An is in the dry season, February – September.

 The best mode of transport around Hoi An is on a bicycle or by scooter.
-Majority of the accommodations will rent out bicycles for free when you book and stay with them.
+The majority of the accommodations will rent out bicycles for free when you book and stay with them.